Extreme Values of Permutation Statistics: Introduction

+If $(X_n)_{n \in \N}$ follows a finitely supported discrete distribution, then there is a finite right endpoint $x^*$ with $\PP(X_1 = x^*) > 0.$ Therefore, with probability $1$ there is some $N \in \N$ such that $M_N = M_{N+1} = \ldots = x^*$.
+Hence, no affine-linear rescaling can achieve a non-degenerate limit behavior of the maxima.
+This also affects permutation statistics if we consider them on a single Coxeter group.
+This lack of non-degenerate extreme value limits for i.i.d.\ sequences also affects infinitely supported discrete distributions, e.g., the Poisson and geometric distributions.
+A necessary condition for the existence of a non-degenerate extreme value limit is given in \cite[Theorem 1.7.13]{leadbetter2012extremes}.
+Another interesting work on discrete distributions in MDAs is \cite{shimura2012discretization}.
+For the discrete distributions that are outside of all MDAs, it is possible to construct a row-wise independent triangular array $(X_{nj})_{j=1,\ldots, k_n}$ with row-wise maxima $M_n := \max\{X_{n1}, \ldots, X_{nk_n}\}$ in order to cover entire classes of distributions.
+This approach can also be used for permutation statistics over families of Coxeter groups.

-To this day, there is no complete classification of non-degenerate limits of $\frac{M_n - b_n}{a_n}$ for row-wise independent triangular arrays $(X_{nj})_{j=1,\ldots, k_n}$ with row-wise maxima $M_n := \max\{X_{n1}, \ldots, X_{nk_n}\}$.
-Several efforts have been made to prove asymptotics of arrays consisting of common families, with the limit oftentimes being the Gumbel distribution.
-One common technique, which we also employ, is to connect to the i.i.d.\ extreme value behavior of the standard normal distribution.
-Anderson et al.~\cite{anderson1997maxima} proved a Gumbel limit for an array of Poisson variables $(R_{n,i}) \sim \mathrm{Po}(\lambda_n),$ where the sequence $(\lambda_n)_{n \in \N} \subseteq \N$ satisfies a minimum growth rate.
-Dkenge et al.~\cite{dkengne2016limiting} obtained a characterization for the more general case of a row-wise stationary triangular array $(\xi_{nj})_{j=1,\ldots, k_n}$, using a suitable growth rate of $k_n$ and well-known mixing conditions as stated, e.g., in Leadbetter et al.~\cite[Section~3.2]{leadbetter2012extremes}.
+To this day, there is no complete classification of non-degenerate limits of $(M_n - b_n)/a_n$ for such triangular arrays.
+Several efforts have been made for triangular arrays consisting of common probability distribution families, with the limit often being the Gumbel distribution.
+One common technique, which we also employ, is to draw connections to the i.i.d.\ extreme value behavior of the standard normal distribution.
+Anderson et al.~\cite{anderson1997maxima} proved a Gumbel limit for a uniform triangular array $(X_{nj})_{j=1,\ldots,n}$ of Poisson variables $(R_{n,i}) \sim \mathrm{Po}(\lambda_n),$ where the sequence $(\lambda_n)_{n \in \N} \subseteq \N$ satisfies a minimum growth rate.
+Dkenge et al.~\cite{dkengne2016limiting} gave a characterization for the more general case of a row-wise stationary triangular array $(\xi_{nj})_{j=1,\ldots, k_n}$, using a suitable growth rate of $k_n$ and well-known mixing conditions as stated, e.g., in Leadbetter et al.~\cite[Section~3.2]{leadbetter2012extremes}.
 However, the framework of Dkenge et al.\ additionally requires that all $\xi_{nj}$ have an infinite right endpoint.
-Recently, Panov and Morozova~\cite{panov2021extreme} classified various mixture models with heavy-tailed impurity, including situations in which the extreme value limit is neither of the Gumbel, Fr\'{e}chet or Weibull laws.
+Recently, Panov and Morozova~\cite{panov2021extreme} classified various mixture models with heavy-tailed impurity, including situations where the extreme value limit is neither of the Gumbel, Fr\'{e}chet or Weibull distributions.